barbagroup/snake-repro/README.md

 In each notebook, we include information about the dependencies needed by each code, the mesh information, the boundary conditions, the parameters for each linear solver, the command-line input to run the simulation and finally the Python post-processing scripts to generate the figures.

+### Dependencies

+The Python scripts rely on the package **`snake`** that we developed to post-process and compare the numerical solution from four different CFD codes.
+The package is hosted on [GitHub](https://github.com/mesnardo/snake) under the MIT License.

 ---

 The article reports on a full replication study of our previously published findings on bluff-body aerodynamics of flying snakes ([Krishnan et al., 2014](http://scitation.aip.org/content/aip/journal/pof2/26/3/10.1063/1.4866444)).